Mjtoffey/mindreader/pseudocode.md

 #INIT
+1. READ currentPage (pages [0])
+2. INIT pages arr

-1. Header
+3. Header
     * displays text with instructions for user

-2. GO button
+4. GO button
     * allows user to start the game (change state)

-3. p
+5. p
     * displays subtext (examples, and instructions for use of the page)

-4. NEXT button
+6. NEXT button
     * allows user to move to next page (change state)

-5. RETURN button
+7. RETURN button
     * allows user to return to inital page value

-6. OBJECTS array
+8. OBJECTS array
     * array of objects, containing new page content to displayed on click of next, go or return (array should contain new infromation for the page ie. h1, p and buttons)

-7. SYMBOLS array(random)
+9. SYMBOLS array(random)
     * array containing symbols to be assigned to number value

-8. MENU of numbers
+10. MENU of numbers
     * an element containg a list of numbers 1-99 with corresponding symbol(random) to allow for checking of accuracy

 #FUNTCIONS